adil-hussain-84/android-runtime-permission-experiments/app1/README.md

 .

 At this stage, you're probably thinking: Why is it important to distinguish between these two cases?
-It is important because the Android OS will reject the app's attempts at requesting permission from the user after the user has denied the permission twice.
+It is important because the Android operating system will reject the app's attempts at requesting permission from the user after the user has denied the permission twice.
 It is necessary, therefore, for the app to distinguish between the above two cases and, in the latter case, to show a message to the user asking them to enable the permission via the device's Settings app.

 Here's an example of the app running on an Android 13 device: